 School of Dental Medicine may also contact CODA directory.
 A copy of the appropriate accreditation standards and/or the Commission's policy and procedure for submission of complaints may be obtained by contacting the Commission at 211 E. Chicago Avenue, Chicago, IL 60611 or by calling 1-800-621-8099 extension 4653.
-Additional information on filing complaints can be found at https://coda.ada.org/en/policies-and-guidelines/file-a-complaint
+Additional information on filing complaints can be found at the Commission on Dental Accreditation site.

-School of Podiatric Medicine may also contact Council on Podiatric Medical Education (CPME) directly by contacting the CPEM at 9312 Old Georgetown Road, Bethesda, MD 20814 and by email at CPMEstaff@cpme.org Additional information on filing complaints can be found at https://www.cpme.org/files/CPME%20925%20October%202018%20final.pdf
+School of Podiatric Medicine may also contact Council on Podiatric Medical Education (CPME) directly by contacting the CPEM at 9312 Old Georgetown Road, Bethesda, MD 20814 and by email at CPMEstaff@cpme.org Additional information on filing complaints can be found at the Council on Podiatric Medical Education site.

-1.10.
+1.9.
 DISCLAIMER

-The Lake Erie College of Osteopathic Medicine (LECOM) reserves the right to make changes in course offerings, curricula, academic policies, tuition and fee schedules and other rules and regulations affecting students to correct errors, omissions, inconsistencies, and changes required by regulatory, accrediting and/or other governing bodies, as necessary.
-Date of effectiveness and interpretation of said rules, regulations and policies are within the sole discretion of LECOM.
-These changes will apply to students who are enrolled at the time of the changes as well as those who will become enrolled in the future.
-LECOM is not responsible for and disclaims any misrepresentations of its requirements or provisions that might arise because of errors in the preparation of the Academic Catalog.
+The Lake Eric College of Osteopathic Medicine (LECOM) reserves the right to make changes to course offerings, curricula, academic policies, tuition and fee schedules, and other rules and regulations affecting students.
+These changes may be made to correct errors, omissions, inconsistencies, or to comply with requirements from regulatory, accrediting, or other governing bodies.
+The date of effectiveness and interpretation of these rules, regulations, and policies are at the sole discretion of LECOM.
+These changes will apply to current students as well as those who enroll in the future.
+LECOM disclaims any responsibility for misrepresentations of its requirements or provisions that may arise due to errors in the preparation of the Academic Catalog.

-The Academic Catalog is reviewed annually to ensure accuracy and to reflect any revisions to programs or policies.
-A new Academic Catalog is published on or about July 1 of each year.
+The Academic Catalog is reviewed annually for accuracy and to reflect any revisions to programs or policies.
+A new edition of the Academic Catalog is published on or around July 1 each year.

-1.11.
+1.10.
 WRITTEN AGREEMENTS

-Students in the College of Osteopathic Medicine, School of Pharmacy, School of Podiatric Medicine, and School of Dental Medicine, will have a significant portion of their education provided while on clinical rotations away from LECOM.
-LECOM has agreements with clinical preceptors/sites that are available for review.
-The number of such agreements is substantial and varies from year to year.
-The terms of these agreements impose no additional costs to LECOM students.
-Additional costs may, however, be incurred by students on rotations in terms of travel and living expenses.
-These costs vary widely, depending on the location of the rotation and the circumstances of the individuals.
+Students in the College of Osteopathic Medicine, School of Pharmacy, School of Podiatric Medicine, and School of Dental Medicine will complete a significant portion of their education through clinical rotations away from LECOM.
+LECOM has agreements with various clinical preceptors and sites, which are available for review.
+The number of these agreements is substantial and may vary each year.
+The terms of these agreements do not impose additional costs on LECOM students.
+However, students may incur additional costs related to travel and living expenses during rotations.
+These expenses can vary widely, depending on the location of the rotation and the individual circumstances of the students.